 The attackers can then take advantage of an undisclosed vulnerability in your software that enables them to access your system and carry out an APT, doing whatever they want in your computer.

 Let’s look at a simple example.
 Maria is the manager of a human resources (HR) department at a large company.
 She gets hundreds of email messages every day, most of which contain résumés from people applying for a job.
 As a dedicated HR manager who is always on the lookout for candidates with potential, Maria opens every résumé she receives.
 If hackers want to gain access to Maria’s computer—and from there, to the network of the entire organization—all they have to do is send her a job application in an email message and attach a résumé that contains an exploit.
 The moment Maria clicks the attachment, she opens the door to her computer and the company’s network.

 Now, returning to antivirus software, I imagine you’re wondering why it wouldn’t stop this kind of attack on Maria’s computer.
 The reason is that antivirus software can defend a computer only against identifiable attacks.
 In other words, the antivirus software must be able to detect an attack’s unique “signature.”

 What happens when an attack is new and its signature is completely unknown?
 As many hackers have realized, undiscovered malware with a unique signature is antivirus software’s main weakness, which hackers are more than happy to take advantage of.

 Today’s security systems must eliminate attacks before they can reach you.
-One solution’s way of accomplishing this task is to stop every email message before it enters the network, break down all attached files into their components, and reassemble the components without the malicious code.
+Votiro’s solution to accomplish this task is by sanitizing every email before it ever enters the network by breaking down all attached files into their components, and reassembling the known-good components without the malicious code.
 Signatures and detection play no role in this form of protection.

-Back to the question of whether antivirus software is dead, the answer is no. Antivirus software is effective in stopping known malware but cannot protect you from nearly 70% of the unique, undetected malware that is out there.
+So, back to the question of whether antivirus is good enough alone.
+The answer is no. Antivirus software is effective in stopping known malware but cannot protect you from nearly 70% of the unique, zero-day malware out there.